 - SF 617 calls for a $45,000 initial licensing fee and a $10,000 annual renewal fee.

-- A ban on Ingame betting on Iowa collegiate games.
+- A ban on Ingame betting and prop bets on Iowa collegiate games.

 - State tax rate of 6.75% on gross gaming revenue.